• Wed. Dec 24th, 2025

 • Verify how VAT is handled and if there are any extra service charges or gratuities.

-• Make sure that the venue will offer unlimited access and no restrictions for vendors on hte day.
+• Make sure that the venue will offer unlimited access and no restrictions for vendors on the day.

 • Establish whether there is a chance that the venue may host other functions on the same day.

-• Ask the venue if they offer any specific wedding insurance to cover any vendor cancellations, adverse weather conditions , or any other unforeseen event that may occurr.
+• Ask the venue if they offer any specific wedding insurance to cover any vendor cancellations, adverse weather conditions, or any other unforeseen event that may occur.

 1 Month In Advance: This is when a final guest headcount should be taken, and then a seating plan should be devised.
 All timings and logistics at this stage should also be finalised and then confirmed.
-Any legal documents should also be submitted.
+All or any legal documents should also be submitted at this stage.

-2 Weeks In Advance: This is the time to compile welcome bags for guests with local information and essentials.
+2 Weeks In Advance: This is the time to compile welcome bags for guests.
+These should include instructions, local information, and any essentials.

 LEGAL REQUIREMENTS & PAPERWORK